joshuboi77/Scraps/THE_SCRAPBOOK.md

 print "greet"   # Hello (resolves symbol)
 ```

-- After rewiring, using the same string literal on the left-hand side assigns to that variable; in print contexts, the rewired symbol resolves to the variable’s value.
+After rewiring, using the same string literal on the left‑hand side assigns to that variable; in print contexts, the rewired symbol resolves to the variable’s value.

 ## String as Code